Biz-mark/Quicksilver/README.md

 ### Ignoring the cached files

-Don't forget to put Quicksilver folder in your `.gitignore`.
+Do not forget to exclude the Quicksilver cache directory from version control by adding it to your `.gitignore` file:

 ```
 /storage/quicksilver